jan-koupil/scrimba-advent-calendar-2020/readme.md

 # The Scrimba JavaScriptmas calendar
-Once upon a time there was an [Advent calendar published by Scrimba](https://scrimba.com/learn/adventcalendar/).
+Once upon a time, there was an [Advent calendar published by Scrimba](https://scrimba.com/learn/adventcalendar/).

-First promising interesting challenges, it started to repetitive a bit, but finally it showed up to be an interesting material to study.
+First promising interesting challenges, it started to repetitive a bit, but finally, it showed up to be an interesting material to study.

 Let's list those challenges and add some detail to them.